patricia-gallardo/patricia-gallardo.github.io/_posts/2022-11-18-mastodon_migration.md

 7. Put the handle (@user@server) to the **NEW** account in the _left_ field
 8. Put the password of the **OLD** account in the _right_ field
 9. Click on the button "MOVE FOLLOWERS"
-10. Go to your profile and check that it says on the right "has been moved to"
+10. In a browser, go to your profiles full url (example http://example.social/@your_handle) and check that it says (across the top of your profile page) "YOUR_NAME has indicated that their new account is now:" and that underneath is your new account information and a button with the text "Go to profile"

 Note that the migration of your followers can take multiple days, depending on how overloaded the servers are for both you and your followers.